 We all love an apple to snack on, but how many of us know what they really do to our bodies?
-Take a look at these weird and wonderful nutrition facts about apples and you’ll never be in the dark again.
+Take a look at these weird and wonderful interesting facts about apples and their nutritional value – you’ll never be in the dark again.

 - A typical apple is great for weight loss because it only contains 52 kcal.